BackupTheBerlios/pida-svn/trunk/docs/rst/pida-manual.rst

 Adding a project to the workbench
 +++++++++++++++++++++++++++++++++

-1. From the *Project* menu select *Add Project*.

-2. Enter the information into the newly displayed form.
+Firstly, from the *Project* menu select *Add Project*, and Enter the information into the newly displayed form.

-    Name :
+Name
   The name you would like to use for the project

-    Save In :
+Save In
   The directory you would like to save the project file in (or the default pida projects directory by default).

-    Type :
+Type
   The type of project this project is

 Once you have entered this information click *ok*.

-3. You will be presented with the initial project configuration dialog for the project.
+You will be presented with the initial project configuration dialog for the project.

 Depending on the type of project, you will have different options.
 The most common option is *Source Directory*.
 This is the directory that will be navigated to when clicking on a project, and the directory that is used for project functions, including version control.
 When you are happy with the configuration, press the *save* button.

 Your new project will have appeared on the project list, and is available to browse and use.